 The chaplain informs Lucia that all but one of her letters to Edgardo have been intercepted, but that the other will be delivered.
 He believes Edgardo has been unfaithful because he has not received a response, and he tells Lucia that the ring exchange is not the same as marriage.
 He encourages her to do her duty and save her brother, promising her a reward in heaven if she succeeds.

-Lucia signs the marriage contract after being persuaded the chaplain, but Edgardo enters unexpectedly.
+Lucia signs the marriage contract after being persuaded by the chaplain, but Edgardo enters unexpectedly.
 When he sees the contract, he takes her ring off and curses her.
 Arturo and Enrico order him to leave, but Edgardo tosses his weapon aside and declares that he no longer wishes to live.

 In Act III, Edgardo is sitting in the hall, wishing for the end of the world, when Enrico enters, giddy over Lucia’s recent wedding, and challenges Edgardo to a duel.
-The wedding party is interrupted the chaplain, who claims that he entered the bridal chamber after hearing a cry and found Arturo dead and Lucia holding a bloodstained dagger and asking for her bridegroom.
+The wedding party is interrupted by the chaplain, who claims that he entered the bridal chamber after hearing a cry and found Arturo dead and Lucia holding a bloodstained dagger and asking for her bridegroom.
 Lucia enters, convinced that her wedding to Edgardo is about to take place.

 When Enrico returns, the chaplain informs him of what has occurred, including the fact that Lucia’s mind has failed.
 Enrico is overcome with guilt when he hears Lucia say that she is her brother’s victim.
 The chaplain chastises the servant for his actions’ consequences.